sverx/devkitSMS/assets2banks/README.md

 assets2banks <asset folder> [--firstbank=<number>[,<size>]][--compile][--singleheader[=<filename>]][--exclude=<filename>][--allowsplitting]
 ```

-Using the assets2banks utility you can create .c source files and their respective .h header files containing one constant data array for each single file found in the specified asset folder.
+Using the *assets2banks* utility you can create .c source files and their respective .h header files containing one constant data array for each single file found in the specified asset folder.

-(Adding --singleheader you'll generate a single assets2banks.h file (or any name you prefer giving to it) instead of one single .h header file for each bank)
+* Using `--singleheader` you'll generate a single `assets2banks.h` file (or any name you prefer giving to it) instead of one single .h header file for each bank.

-Also, if you add the --compile option to your command line, object files (RELs) will be generated in place of the C source files, so you won't have to compile them yourself.
+* If you add the `--compile` option to your command line, object files (RELs) will be generated in place of the C source files, so you won't have to compile them yourself.

-If the asset folder contains files you wish assets2banks to ignore (for instance, a file called .gitignore) you can exclude each file using the --exclude option.
+* If the asset folder contains files you wish *assets2banks* to ignore (for instance, a file called `.gitignore`) you can exclude each file using the command line `--exclude` option.

-Assets and assetgroups bigger than a single bank (16 kB) are now supported using the --allowsplitting option.
+* Assets and assetgroups bigger than a single bank (16 kB) are also supported using the `--allowsplitting` option.

 Example usage:
 ```
 assets2banks assets
 ```
 this creates a set of bank*n*.c and bank*n*.h files (starting from n=2) with data taken from the files found inside *assets* subfolder.

 Each array will be named from the original filename, replacing spaces, periods and brackets with an underscore (it doesn't convert any other char so please use only alphanumeric chars).

-For each array there will be a #define into the .h file specifying the size in bytes, and it'll be called [arrayname]_size.
+For each array there will be a `#define` into the .h file specifying the size in bytes, and it'll be called *arrayname*_size.

-Also, there will be an additional #define called [arrayname]_bank for each asset, so you know in which bank your asset has been placed.
+Also, there will be an additional `#define` called *arrayname*_bank for each asset, so you know in which bank your asset has been placed.

 Generating RELs instead of C source files:
 ```
 assets2banks assets --compile
 ```
 this creates a set of bank*n*.rel and bank*n*.h files (starting from n=2) with data taken from the files found inside *assets* subfolder.

 The data in the object files will be inside a BANK*n* segment, ready as you needed them for the linking phase.

 Generating a single header file instead of separate header files for each bank:
 ```
 assets2banks assets --singleheader
 ```
 this creates a set of bank*n*.rel files (starting from n=2) and a *single* assets2banks.h header file with data taken from the files found inside *assets* subfolder.

 In case you need the banks count to start from a different number (default is 2) for instance when you need to allocate other code banks before the data banks, you can do that using:
 ```
 assets2banks assets --firstbank=6
 ```
 this creates a set of bank*n*.c and bank*n*.h files starting from n=6 as specified.

 Finally, in case you've got some free space in your ROM lower 32 KB, you can ask assets2banks to create a data block which can fit up to the whole space available.

 For example, let's suppose you have more than 8 KB free in your lower 32 KB, you can make assets2banks use this available space for bank1:
 ```
 assets2banks assets --firstbank=1,8192
 ```
 the utility will try to allocate assets within this space too, and this might help to save a whole bank.

-When using this option, also a bank1.c and bank1.h files will be created, and these should be compiled and linked with your other object files with no special instructions to the linker, as in this example:
+When using this option, also a *bank1.c* and *bank1.h* files will be created, and these should be compiled and linked with your other object files with no special instructions to the linker, as in this example:
 ```
 sdcc -o output.ihx -mz80 --data-loc 0xC000 -Wl-b_BANK2=0x8000 -Wl-b_BANK3=0x8000 --no-std-crt0 crt0_sms.rel main.rel SMSlib.lib bank1.rel bank2.rel bank3.rel
 ```

-(we assumed we had bank1.rel, bank2.rel and bank3.rel - then they should be placed at the end of the object list, in ascending order.
-Note that there is no '-Wl-b_BANK1=0x8000'.)
+(we assumed we had created *bank1.rel*, *bank2.rel* and *bank3.rel* - these should be placed at the end of the object list, in ascending order.
+Note that there is no `-Wl-b_BANK1=0x8000`)

-Finally, this option can even be used to allocate an asset bigger than 16 KB, of course only if the available space is enough.
+Finally, this option can even be used to allocate an asset or assetgroup bigger than 16 KB, if the available space is enough.

 Of course you can combine all the options if you wish.
 For instance this:
 ```
 assets2banks assets --firstbank=6 --singleheader=assets.h --compile
 ```
 creates a set of this creates a set of bank*n*.rel (compiled objects) files starting from n=6 and a *single assets.h* header file.

-If an asset (or an assetgroup) is bigger than 16 kB, it's also possible to split that to multiple banks using the --allowsplitting option.
+If an asset (or an assetgroup) is bigger than 16 kB, it's also possible to split that to multiple banks using the `--allowsplitting` option.
 For example using:
 ```
 assets2banks assets --singleheader=assets.h --compile --allowsplitting
 ```

-if the size of the 'bigfile' asset found in the assets folder is more than 16 kB, the program will split it into multiple parts called `bigfile_PART0`, `bigfile_PART1`, etc. and fit the parts in successive banks.
+if the size of a `bigfile` asset found in the assets folder is more than 16 kB, the program will split it into multiple parts called `bigfile_PART0`, `bigfile_PART1`, etc. and fit the parts in successive banks.

 ## assets2banks config file options